aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 1. A Lambda function consumer (annotated item #3) that will take items from the queue, look up the relevant weather station ID (based on lat/long proximity), and write the data record(s) out to a new location in S3

 ## Why are we building it?
-If you recall, we're trying to build a system to make better unicorn magic point usage predictions so we can accurately price our service.
+If you recall, we're trying to build a system to predict if a unicorn will request service after a ride.
 To do that, we need to get our data in order.
-We need a pipeline that will take our unicorn ride data, join it with the relevant weather station data, and output to a location that can be used downstream by our data scientist from within the SageMaker notebook.
+We need a pipeline that will take our unicorn ride data, join it with the relevant weather station data, and output to a location that can be used downstream by our data scientist from within the Amazon SageMaker notebook.
 This is the beginning stages of building our training datasets.

 We recommend creating a file in Cloud9 where you can compile a few values.
 If you follow our detailed instructions, the file will be created for you in the home directory.
 If you want attempt the steps on your own, we recommend creating the file in your home directory to match our convention.
 In the end, the file will have the following values:
 1. Your bucket name